 - Lowered sex drive

 - Social anxiety

-If these symptoms sound familiar, it is important to seek out the help you may need.
+If these symptoms sound familiar, seeking the help you may need is important.

 Seek Help For Signs of Schizophrenia Today With Harmony Hills

 Harmony Hills can help you if you are struggling with schizophrenia or schizoaffective disorder symptoms.
-These disorders can cause a great amount of turmoil in your life.
-But our experienced care professionals can work with you to individualize your care program.
+These disorders can cause a significant amount of turmoil in your life.
+However, our experienced care professionals can work with you to individualize your care program.
 Call us at 855.494.0357 to learn more about getting care for schizophrenia.
 You can change your life today.